YueLiPicasso/OCanrenTutorial/Main/helloWorld/README.md

 we use `project`.
 The `Not_a_value` exeption (provided by Logic) is thrown if we use project but as the handler the answer contains free logic variables.

 The `run` function and the size indicators are provided by Core.
-Answer handlers are provided by Logic.
+Basic answer handlers are provided by Logic.

 ### Type-wise